5 min read

 Shifting economic, social, political and technological capabilities means it’s impossible to sit back for too long if we want to wow our employees and customers.
 And many businesses are rethinking their employee experience to improve productivity and meet the pressures of a faster moving and more diverse workforce.

 One way to do this is to rethink your employee benefits strategy – even minor changes to your offering can set yourself apart from your competitors and give you an edge when it comes to attracting and retaining top talent.
 Here are six steps to take to set your employee benefits programme apart from the rest:

 Benefits are not a one-size-fits-all solution.
 By making assumptions on what your people want rather than asking for their feedback and taking their lifestyle needs into consideration, you run the risk of low engagement and a weak overall Employee Value Proposition.
 Employees are asking for more relevant benefits and, importantly, employers of all sizes are in a position to give more – provided they think outside the box.

 Consider how diverse your team is in terms of age and lifestyle.
 Does your range of employee benefits cater to their different needs and interests?

 To improve your benefits strategy, make your range as extensive as possible, and cater to the different demographics within your workforce.

-While some people in your business will quickly jump onto benefits like exclusive or discounted access to fashion, entertainment and travel, others may want savings on everyday expenses like petrol, groceries and household necessities.
+While some people in your business will quickly jump onto benefits like exclusive or discounted access to fashion, entertainment and travel, others may want savings on everyday expenses like groceries and household necessities.
 Providing a diverse menu of employee benefit options, such as an employee discounts programme, is key.